RolandDreger/indesign-uxp-scripting/README.md

 - [Unsupported Attributes](https://developer.adobe.com/indesign/uxp/uxp/reference-html/General/Unsupported%20Attributes/)

 ## CSS
+- Pseudo-class `:define` (for custom elements)
+- `@media(prefers-color-scheme: dark)` always light

 ## JavaScript

 - Assign a value to custom property: `Element.style.setProperty('--custom-property', 'value')`
 - Get content from template element: `Template.content.cloneNode(true)`
-- `setTimeout()` (I think execution is terminated before tasks in the task queue will be executed) With a delay of zero, only the first one seems to work:
+- `setTimeout()` (I think execution is terminated before tasks in the task queue will be executed) With a delay of zero, only the first one seems to work in the main script:
 	```
 	setTimeout(() => {
 		console.log("Time out finished 1");